bogdansoft/notes/java_collections.md

 Set<Character> letters = Set.of('z', 'o', 'o');
 Set<Character> copy = Set.copyOf(letters);
 ```
-**In addition to being a list, LinkedList - is a Deque.
-The main benefit of a LinkedList is that it implements both the List and Deque
+**The main benefit of a LinkedList is that it implements both the List and Deque
 interfaces.
 The trade-off is that it isn’t as efficient as a “pure” queue.
 You can use the
 ArrayDeque class if you don’t need the List methods.**